Gospel & Universe

 and in the 20th century decoding of DNA, the astronomy of Hubble, and the existentialism of Sartre and Camus.

 My arguments about the origins of doubt explore Mesopotamian, Chinese, and Indian perspectives, yet they explore most closely Western, English, and Victorian perspectives.
-This is because mid-19th century England was the historical moment when astronomy, geology, genetics, evolutionary theory, and philology came together to challenge Church doctrine, offering instead a realistic and verifiable way of seeing life on Earth.
+This is because mid-19th century England was the historical moment when astronomy, geology, genetics, evolutionary theory, and philology came together to challenge religious doctrine, offering instead a realistic and verifiable way of seeing life on Earth.
 It was also the time and place Huxley coined the term agnosticism.

 🪐